Information for Acropolis Museum

 2. The Ancient Gallery

-This spacious, naturally lit gallery with columns houses sculpture from around 700 BC to 480 BC.
-After the Dark Ages, the Archaic Period saw the emergence of the city-state and significant advancements in literature, art, and democracy.
-The male and female kouros and kore statues, which are flawlessly symmetrical but inflexible and almost Egyptian in appearance and lack the realism and individualism of classical sculptures most often associated with Greece, caught my attention in particular.
+This spacious, lit gallery has columns.
+It houses sculptures from around 700 BC to 480 BC.
+After the Dark Ages, the Archaic Period saw the rise of the city-state.
+It also saw big progress in literature, art, and democracy.
+The kouros and kore statues are male and female.
+They are flawlessly symmetrical.
+But, they are inflexible.
+They also lack the Greek sculptures’ individualism.
+These are the features.
+They are most often linked to Greece.
+They caught my attention in particular.

 3. The Caryatid Women

-These 5 of the original 6 columns that supported the south porch roof of the Erechtheion make up one of the museum’s most striking displays (the sixth was removed in 1801 by Lord Elgin).
-The maiden sculptures, which are modelled after noble women, complete the temple’s Ionic architecture and are exquisite in both form and performance.
-This is especially useful since you can’t get as near to the genuine Erechtehion porch at the Acropolis where copies currently stand, where you can examine the columns from all sides and even take a photo with them (if that’s what floats your boat).
+Lord Elgin removed the sixth column in 1801.
+These 5 of the original 6 columns now form one of the museum’s most striking displays.
+They support the south porch roof of the Erechtheion.
+Noble women serve as models for the sculptures.
+They complete the temple’s Ionic architecture and are exquisite in form and performance.
+This is especially useful.
+You can’t get as near to the real Erechtehion porch at the Acropolis.
+Copies stand there now.
+You can examine the columns from all sides and even take a photo with them (if that’s your thing).

 4. Procession to the Parthenon

-The east and west pediments of the Parthenon, which each portray the birth of Athena and the conflict between Athena and Poseidon over Attica, are also replicas on either end of the gallery.
-Although there are few details, surrounding models allow you fill in the blanks with your imagination.
-The Parthenon’s 92 original metopes, marble panels that depicted separate scenes from legendary conflicts, are still visible, along with what is left of them.
+The Parthenon has east and west pediments.
+Each shows the birth of Athena and her conflict with Poseidon over Attica.
+They are also replicas at either end of the gallery.
+Few details are available.
+You can use surrounding models to fill in the blanks.
+You can still see the Parthenon’s 92 original metopes.
+They are marble panels.
+They showed scenes from legendary conflicts, along with their remaining fragments.

 5. A View-Oriented Restaurant

 A quick dinner or beverage at the museum’s restaurant on the second level would be a good way to round off your tour.
-Here, you’ll be treated to panoramic views of the nearby Parthenon and the city skyline, and during the warmer months, the vast outdoor terrace is especially relaxing at sunset.
+In the warmer months, you can see the nearby Parthenon and the city skyline.
+The vast outdoor terrace is very relaxing at sunset.
 Additionally, the restaurant is open late on Fridays.